JDBgit9/Code-Quiz/README.md

  I learned about rem in my research
- I finally figured out the button issue and where I was going wrong I finnally go t the opening page to function right
+ I finally figured out the button issue and where I was going wrong I finnally go t the opening page to function right This is far as I could get with this I just need more time.
+This is all new to me and I am taking a lot of information that I need to organize.
+Not to mention that I have other things going on at home and every arranging my room to be more adequate for this set up.
+I have been at this all weekend and a racing and starting over again and watching videos done everything I can to try to understand this and make it work but it is proving more difficult than I anticipated.
+I couldn't get the Chess to work right and the consol is always coming up with errors I got through that and figure some things out but then one thing led to another.
+There is a lot of problem-solving in this and learning a completely new language at the same time as taking in all this information is quite a task and I have no idea what I was get myself into.
+I had to go back to video one in the first class you just get the basics of the language in terms of the codes.
+I had to not host any more zoom calls because I need to focus solely on this and I have been making progress although I do miss the study group vibe.
+I would be more in fall if I was so far behind I do understand most of what's going on but putting it into application is very difficult without a tutor and private special attention I guess.
+ This is as far as I got in I'm a bit embarrassed because I know I can do better if I had more time.
+This is taking three days of me studying about eight hours a day and I'm still not barreling through like some of the other students are.
+Not that I'm comparing myself but I am an artist and I have not use this side of my brain in a long time.
+ I am taking a vantage of the tutoring and will be doing more so because the one I want to tension is what I need most.
+To walk me through things and to help me Juliet into my system.
+I got the first page to look good I got to the buttons to